Abibubble/undead-choices/storyline.md

 *(Adult version)*

 The wind whistles through the trees, creepy crawlies scurry around the undergrowth, a wolf howls in the distance.
-Under the full moon, in the depths of the forest, a human like creature looks around.
+Under the full moon, in the depths of the forest, a human-like creature looks around.
 Not sure of how it got here, not sure where 'here' even is!
 It knows its hands are cold, in fact everything is cold, down to its blood and bones.
-I knows one more thing, its name...
+It knows one more thing, its name...

 - USER ENTERS NAME